 Other insurance companies do cover such damage.
 This is typically because their comprehensive coverage not only states covered perils but also notes that coverages are “not limited to” the listed items, thus your situation may still fall under their comprehensive coverage guidelines.

-Read your policy to see the covered perils for your comprehensive coverage, but also contact your agent or company’s claim department and to find out for certain if your particular damages are covered by your auto insurance policy.
+Read your policy to see the covered perils for your comprehensive coverage, but also contact your agent or company’s claim department and to find out for certain if your particular damages are covered by your car insurance policy.

 If the claim is accepted, then your comprehensive deductible will be due.